joescars/TugOfWar-FunctionsDemo/readme.md

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.svg)](https://azuredeploy.net/)

-1. Click *Deploy to Azure* above to deploy directly to your Azure subscription.
-2. Once deployed, you must manually create a storage container called **content** and upload all the files inside the *client* folder.
-    - I recommend using the [Azure Storage Explorer](http://storageexplorer.com/).
-3. Make sure to **change the url** in *index.html* where it says "Instruct your players to visit" to your shorturl or direct link to your *play.html* page.

 ## How to Play ##

 - From the home page (*index.html*) the presenter creates two Teams.
 For example.
 Team A and Team B.